AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-amiable spirit might not otherwise be altogether disinclined to the doctrine of a universal restoration, with which he must have become acquainted at an earlier period, from being a disciple of Diodorus of Tarsus.' \* \* \* This justifies the remark of Neander that we may perhaps \'discern in these traits of Cassianus the spirit of the great Chrysostom, with whom he long lived in the capacity of deacon, and whose disciple he delighted to call himself.\'\"
+amiable spirit might not otherwise be altogether disinclined to the doctrine of a universal restoration, with which he must have become acquainted at an earlier period, from being a disciple of Diodorus of Tarsus.'...This justifies the remark of Neander that we may perhaps
+\'discern in these traits of Cassianus the spirit of the great Chrysostom, with whom he long lived in the capacity of deacon, and whose disciple he delighted to call himself.\'\"